 Working Papers

-Threats of Violence and Political Ambition: Experimental Evidence, under review
+Threats of Violence and Political Ambition: Experimental Evidence, reject & resubmit, American Political Science Review

 Abstract